jk123121/startup/README.md

 Using div to group things together makes things easier

 Learned more how to modify main to make my startup look better

+learned to check ID more so the js can be integrated correctly